Davus pentaloris

 Size:

-There are numerous tarantulas in the hobby that have a beautiful tiger striped pattern in the hobby, but very few of them whose pattern consists into adulthood.
-The Davus pentaloris or Guatemalan Tiger Rump Tarantula is one of said lucky species that also boasts a very manageable size of only reaching up to 5” in distal leg span.
-This is an incredibly tame but skittish terrestrial new world spider whose reasonable size tends to make it a better “holding” pet than other tarantulas in a hobbyist’s collection.
-That being said, it does have urticating hairs and is quite quick to throw them, so handle them at your own risk.
+There are numerous tarantulas in the hobby with beautiful tiger-striped patterns, but very few whose patterns persist into adulthood.
+The Davus pentaloris, or Guatemalan Tiger Rump Tarantula, is one of the lucky species that also boasts a manageable size, reaching only up to 5” in distal leg span.
+This is an incredibly tame but skittish terrestrial New World spider whose reasonable size tends to make it a better “holding” pet than other tarantulas in a hobbyist’s collection.
+That said, it has urticating hairs and can throw them quickly, so handle it at your own risk.

 Size: